Is the BQ 3D Scanner worth buying? This review explores its features, design, and more.

 A: The software scan produces a point cloud, and you can use another program to generate a mesh for editing in 3D modeling programs.

 The Ciclop is an outstanding product.
 It works as advertised, and while it’s not perfect, gets the job done.
-It’s difficult enough to find a reliable 3D scanner today that’s affordable, but this one is and easy to use at that.
+It’s difficult enough to find a reliable 3D scanner today that’s affordable, but this one is easy to use at that.
 For those reasons we give it our highest recommendation.